 11 Free Things to Do in Fort Myers

 Florida is a beautiful state to visit and live, but it isn’t always a cheap.
 Amusement parks, spring break destinations, and the Keys can quickly drain your funds.
 This year, take an alternative Floridian vacation, staycation or road trip by visiting Fort Myers.
 This rapidly growing city is home to several famous estates, Civil War history, and for-profit colleges.
 Although not quite a coastal city, Fort Myers is close enough to the beach to add an afternoon trip to your itinerary.
-Fort Myers is only a two hour drive for us from Tampa, so it makes for an easy day trip or weekend getaway.
+Fort Myers is only a two hour drive from Tampa, so it makes for an easy day trip or weekend getaway.

-Free Things To Do In Fort Myers
+Things To Do In Fort Myers For Free

 At the 17-acre Lee County Manatee Park, you don’t have to pay for zoo admission to see manatees up close!
 Visit between November and March to see the manatees swim in the shallow water, perfect for viewing the creatures in all their glory.
 Since manatees prefer colder water, you won’t see them during the warmer months.
 Make your winter vacation memorable with this exciting attraction!